besrabasant/ssh-tunnel-manager/README.md

    go run main.go [command] [arguments]
    ```
    Here, **[command]** is one of the commands available and **[arguments]** represents additional arguments that can be passed to the command.

+## Versioning Policy

+We use [Semantic Versioning (SemVer)](https://semver.org/) for our version numbers.
+Each release increases the version number as follows:

+- **MAJOR version** when we make incompatible API changes,
+- **MINOR version** when we add functionality in a backwards compatible manner, and
+- **PATCH version** when we make backwards compatible bug fixes.

+This versioning approach helps our users to better plan their upgrades and understand compatibility.